 George Burns: "Sex at age 90 is like trying to shoot pool with a rope."

-sexual arousal, particularly in women.
+Lynn Lavner: "There are a number of mechanical devices which increase sexual arousal, particularly in women.
 Chief among these is the Chevrolet Corvette."

-Harvey Korman: "Using Viagra is like putting a new flagpole on a condemned building."
+Harvey Korman: "Using Viagra is like putting a new flagpole on a condemned building." _________________________________________________

 Finally you can eat dinner at 4 P.M.